-In this course, students will consider the impact of genetic and genomic information on various aspects of society, with a particular focus on human health and disease.
-The course begins with an introduction to human genetics, which will serve as background to allow students to discuss many diseases that have a genetic basis as well as to consider medical and other uses of human (and other organisms) genome information.
+Students will consider the impact of genetic information on both individuals and various aspects of society, with a particular focus on human health and disease.
+The course begins with an introduction to human genetics, which will serve as background for discussion of aspects of the human condition that have a genetic basis as well as uses of genome sequence information.
+In addition to learning the underlying biology, discussions will include related societal, ethical, and policy topics.